enkidevs/curriculum/typescript/introduction/tsc-intro/why-typescript.md

 ---
 ## Footnotes
-[1: JavaScript has Duck Types]
+[1: JavaScript has Dynamic Types]
-Unlike TypeScript, the types in JavaScript are dynamically determined later on, when the JavaScript program runs.
+Unlike TypeScript, the types in JavaScript are dynamically determined later, when the JavaScript program runs.
 This means that we can't know if we have type errors until we run the code.

-After the code is ran, the JavaScript environment figures out the type of some value by checking for presence of certain general features, which various values share.

-Because of this, JavaScript allows many values to fall under the same type and has much less type protection than TypeScript.

-The term "duck typing" comes from a playful metaphor for its meaning:

-> If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.
+JavaScript is also more lenient than TypeScript and will rarely complain about type errors.

 [2: How JavaScript and TypeScript get features]
 Both TypeScript and JavaScript are built based on a specification of rules called [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript).
 This allows TypeScript to independently include the latest features as soon as they become part of ECMAScript, not matter if JavaScript began to include them.